Principal investigator: dr hab. Agnieszka Tomas

 Chronology: 1st-6th century AD

 The legionary fortress in Novae today is an archaeological site in northern Bulgaria, on the Danube, near the town of Svishtov.
 It was probably founded around the middle of the 1st century AD.
 The 1st Italian legion was based here for most of its existence and its presence is confirmed until the 30s of the 5th century AD.
 In the area of the camp, which covers 17.99 ha, monumental buildings have been discovered, the most important of which is the headquarters building (principia), although the legionary hospital (valetudinarium) and baths (thermae legionis) are equally impressive.
 There was a civil settlement (canabae) on the west side of the camp, and a necropolis on the south and east side.
-In the late antiquity, the fortifications of Novae were reinforced, and an additional area (the so-called annex) was attached to the camp from the east, covering an area of approximately 8 ha.
+In the late antiquity, the fortifications of Novae were reinforced, and an additional area (the so-called annex) was attached to the camp from the east, covering an area of almost 9 ha.
 At that time, both soldiers and civilians lived within the walls.
 Traces of the latest Roman activity date back to the end of the 6th century.

-Description of the research:
+Description of the present research:

-Project title/financial support:
+Project completed/financial support:

 Extramural settlement near the Roman legionary fortress at Novae (Lower Moesia) and its fate in Late Antiquity, National Science Centre, OPUS 10, NCN, OPUS 10, no. 2015/19B/HS3/017/90